leebo155/CPP/cpp07/ex01/README.md

 # Iter
-In this exercise, implement template functions that take arrays and functions as parameters and execute them.
+In this exercise, implement function templates that take arrays and functions as parameters and execute them.
 Through this process, gain a deeper understanding of templates.

 ## Rules